 How to take it

-Take one Monodur tablet every day, at about the same time.
+Take one MONODUR DURULE modified release tablet every day, at about the same time.

-Taking Monodur tablets at 24 hour intervals makes sure they keep working properly.
+Taking MONODUR DURULES at 24 hour intervals makes sure they keep working properly.

 If you forget to take it